-Basic principles and structure of management, administration and substantive systems in the law office.
-Includes law practice technology as applied to paralegals.
+This course presents the fundamentals of principles and structure of management, administration and substantive systems in the law office Including law practice technology as applied to paralegals.

-LGLA 2309 Real Property
+Real Property

 This course presents fundamental concepts of real property law with emphasis on the paralegal's role.
 Topics include the nature of real property, rights and duties of ownership, land use, voluntary and involuntary conveyances, and the recording of and searching for real estate documents.
+Lecture Hrs.=3, Lab Hrs.=0